Attorney Training Brochure & FAQs

 Veterans benefits have been provided since the American Revolution.
 In 1862 Congress imposed a five-dollar limit, later increased to ten dollars, on what an attorney could charge a veteran to represent the veteran on a claim for veterans benefits.
 This fee limitation statue was not intended at the time to bar attorneys from veterans law.
 Ten dollars was actually a reasonable fee for an attorney following the Civil War because the value of the dollar was much higher back then and because the veterans benefits process was a simple one.

 With the passage of time and inflation, the ten-dollar fee limit became an economic bar to the practice of veterans benefits law.
 A system developed in which few attorneys practiced and non-attorneys from the veterans service organizations provided free representation to over 90 percent of the VA claimants.

 The 1988 Veterans Judicial Review Act created a new Article I court for veterans claims and amended the attorney fee limitation to a limited degree.
 Subsequently, effective June 2007, attorneys were able to charge a reasonable fee after a VA regional office denied a claim and an initial appeal document (called the Notice of Disagreement) was filed.

 14. What is the history of the program?

 In 1991, the U.S. Court of Appeals for Veterans Claims, which had a large pro se caseload, asked Congress to reallocate part of the Court’s own budget into efforts to secure representation for needy claimants.
 As a result of subsequent legislation, a consortium of four veterans service organizations received a grant to operate a pro bono program.

 15. Who can I contact for more information about the program?

-If you are a veteran or family member interested in receiving assistance from the Program, please contact David Myers, Director of Case Evaluation & Placement, at 202-628-8164 or email him at David.Myers@vetsprobono.org.
+If you are a veteran or family member interested in receiving assistance from the Program, please contact Sandy Peterson, Manager of Client Services at 202-628-8164 or email her at Sandy.Peterson@vetsprobono.org.